-Russia's President Vladimir Putin discussed on Wednesday the recent drone attacks on two Saudi Aramco oil facilities in a phone call with the kingdom's crown prince.
+Russia's President Vladimir Putin discussed on Wednesday a recent drone attacks on two Saudi Aramco oil facilities in a phone call with the kingdom's crown prince.

 During his conversation with Mohammed bin Salman, Putin expressed concern over aggression towards oil refineries and urged a "careful and impartial investigation", the Kremlin said in a statement.

 "The situation on the global hydrocarbons market, including the implementation of agreements in the OPEC + format, was examined.
 A mutual stance to continue close coordination in order to stabilize world oil prices was expressed," the statement said.

 Yemen's Iran-backed Houthi rebels claimed responsibility for the attacks.

 Saudi Arabia temporarily cut oil production from the two oil facilities, adding up to nearly 2 million barrels per day, but on Tuesday Energy Minister Prince Abdulaziz bin Salman said production had returned to pre-attack levels.